Hajime-No-Ippo/RustLLM/README.md

 <h2>Building steps (partially)</h2>
-1. Each time we save, we take screenshot on frontend\n
+1. Each time we save, we take screenshot on frontend</br>
 <p>Latest: We solved this task! once we refresh the frontend, we can solve the real-time frontend to a root folder named 'screenshot'.
 We solve it by using customize hook to sensor once HMR refreshed, and we set 3 different variebles to ensure we won't step into a capture infinite loop by HMR hot-reload, and also once we change the UI in the frontend, we can save the latest visual content on frontend.</p></br><p>Next step, I will try to build my own training dataset step-by-step, I had create a source folder for keeping image data, after that, I'll list all attributes which may being considered by designers when they're doing design work</p>

 2. Collect the code diff\n